-Andrea Sonnenberg is 27 years young, living and working in Los Angeles, CA
+Andrea Sonnenberg is 28 years young, currently living in Los Angeles, CA

 TEXT BY AARON ROSE

 "The world of graffiti is almost as fickle as the world of fashion.
 If you don’t pay close attention to its emerging stars, everything you know about the graffiti world could be completely outdated.
 To keep track of it all requires an almost daily update.
 I used to have the patience for it, but I drifted away from the scene and lost touch.
 But when I was preparing an exhibition of street art and graffiti for the Museum of Contemporary Art in Los Angeles last year, my eyes opened again to the subtleties of this vivid culture.
 One of my most exciting discoveries was Andrea Sonnenberg, a young photographer-tagger from San Francisco who tags under the name Teen Witch.
 The artist Barry McGee turned me on to the graffiti Sonnenberg has been doing around San Francisco.
 “She’s killing it up there,” he said.
 It’s rare for a female to be so prolific in graffiti vandalism, and I was intrigued.
 It was only later that I discovered that Sonnenberg is also a photographer — and a fantastic one, at that.